 The easiest way by far to improve the feng shui of your front door is to repaint it in a color suitable to feng shui element that corresponds to its facing compass direction.
 In some communities, though, homeowner covenants may restrict the colors allowed on the exterior of your home.
-If this is the case and you cannot paint the door an appropriate feng shui color, then focus instead on feng shui solutions that involve decor and other design elements that support the metal element:
+If this is the case and you cannot paint the door an appropriate feng shui color, then focus instead on feng shui solutions that involve decor and other design elements that support the corresponding element.

 - Use planters made from metal containers, or plastic or clay pots that are white or gray.